-As a part of the COVID-19 series, we have released a report, “The Business Impact of COVID-19”, in collaboration with Apptopia, the most trusted partner for App Store data.
+As a part of the COVID-19 series, we have released a report, “Coronavirus Business Impact: Data-driven insights for brands during COVID-19”, in collaboration with Apptopia, the most trusted partner for App Store data.
 In this report, we analyze over 1.50 billion mobile app users from 12 different industries in North America, Europe, Middle East, India, and Southeast Asia.
 You can download the detailed report here.

 COVID-19 has set upon us like an ancient plague.
 As you’re reading this, the global economy’s trendline is dipping with uncertainty.
 If this trend continues, it will cost the global economy $2.7 trillion.

 But, that’s the kind of information we’ve all been reading over the past few weeks.
 While it’s important to be attuned to this data, you must also be up-to-date with lesser-known, yet important trends and brand stories from around the world.

 As an organization, we’re at the intersection of brands & consumer engagement capabilities.
 This vantage point allows us a view of the impact of this pandemic on consumer brands.
 We’ve seen how companies have gone beyond a ‘business-as-usual’ approach to help end-users stay informed and safe - that’s the story we’ll share through these updates.

 The negative impact is severe not only in China, the epicenter of the outbreak, but also around the world.
 The U.S. has undergone a serious disruption in domestic and economic operations due to the extensive spread of the virus through physical contact.

 While health organizations and governments are striving to curb the rate of infection caused by the virus, its impact on consumer businesses goes much deeper.

 Here is a list of industries and geographies impacted by COVID-19: